 How to make Chicken Tenders

-How to make Chicken Tenders on the Stove
+How to cook on the stove

 Cooking chicken tenderloin on the stove aka pan fried chicken tenders is a very quick and easy method that will work great for making small batches or for meal prep.
-Because chicken tenderloins are so small, they will cook up quickly when cooked on the stovetop.

 - Pat the chicken pieces dry

-- season with your favorite rub
+- Season with your favorite rub

-Also see: Pan Fried Blackened Chicken Tenders
+More skillet ideas: Pan Fried Blackened Chicken Tenders

-How to bake Chicken Tenderloins
+How to bake in the oven

 - Turn your oven to 400F and make sure the oven rack is in the center position.

 - Lay the raw chicken tenders on a baking sheet.
-Brush one side of the chicken tenderloin pieces with olive oil or melted butter.
+Brush one side of the chicken pieces with olive oil or melted butter.
 Sprinkle the chicken rub on the side that was just brushed with olive oil or melted butter.
-Flip the chicken tenderloins over and continue brushing with the oil or butter and sprinkle the 2nd side with additional chicken rub.
+Flip the chicken over and continue brushing with the oil or butter and sprinkle the 2nd side with additional chicken rub.

 - Bake the chicken for a total of 10 minutes, flipping after 5 minutes, if preferred (flipping not required), and then continue cooking on the other side until the internal temperature of the chicken reaches 160 degrees Fahrenheit.